ClockworkNet/watirsauce/README.md

 Levaraging [SauceLabs](https://saucelabs.com) and WatirWebdriver, WatirSauce allows you to configure a YAML file, run a command, and take screenshots in all of your favorite browsers.
 It also supports parallel execution.
 This reduces the amount of time required to test 2 pages on 15 browsers down from 45 minutes to less than 5.

-WatirSauce also uses [Traveling Ruby](http://phusion.github.io/traveling-ruby/) from Phusion.
-This minimizes the dependency on having Ruby setup nicely.

 ## Requirements

 * SauceLabs account